Tribunal for appeals of Central Bank decisions seeking new members

 Candidates are initially appointed for a period of five years and the lay members on the tribunal must have senior level experience in a financial services related role.

-A person eligible for the deputy chairperson position must be a former judge of the Supreme Court, Court of Appeal or the High Court, or be a barrister or Solicitor which no less than seven years in their respective profession.
+A person eligible for the deputy chairperson position must be a former judge solicitor with no less than seven years in their respective profession.

 Although the tribunal is not a State board, the Department of Finance is managing the selection process following the guidelines for appointments to State boards.